Communication Sciences and Disorders

 The profession of speech-language pathology concerns assessment and intervention in speech and language disorders.
 In particular, the speech-language pathologist is concerned with two major parameters of communication sciences and disorders: language and speech.
 At present, most speech-language pathologists in Canada work in hospitals, public school systems, rehabilitation centres, and in special education facilities.

-Students pursuing the M.Sc.A. complete the basic academic content and clinical practica required in preparation for clinical practice as outlined by the Canadian Association of Speech Language Pathologist and Audiologists (CASLPA).
+Students pursuing the M.Sc.A. complete the basic academic content and clinical practica required in preparation for clinical practice as outlined by Speech-Language and Audiology Canada (SAC).
 Our M.Sc.A. program is completed in two years whereas some other programs require three years to complete.
 The emphasis on bridging theory and clinical practice is very strong in our program.
 Our admission requirements emphasize basic sciences and do not require completion of a specific undergraduate degree.
 This flexible entry accommodates students with undergraduate degrees in different fields and promotes diversity within our student body.
 Our goal is to recruit and train skillful therapists and problem-solvers who can rely on strong foundation in theory to address challenging clinical issues.
 Our M.Sc.A. graduates typically pursue a professional career working in schools, hospitals, rehabilitation centres, or in private practices.
 A subset of our graduates will enter a doctoral program (immediately or after a period of clinical employment) to pursue a research career.

 Research Degrees – M.Sc. and Ph.D.

 |Master of Science (M.Sc.); Communication Sciences and Disorders (Thesis) (45 credits)|